 William Harold Sanders, 89, of Macomb, passed away early Sunday morning March 19, 2017 at Memorial Medical Center in Springfield, Illinois.

 He was born May 18, 1927 in Alton, Illinois to Harold B. and Sarah Clark Sanders; he married Jo Ann Brunner on March 25, 1967.
 She survives.

 Also surviving is his daughter, Rachel (Randall) Larson of Arlington Heights, Illinois and a grandson Daniel Larson.

-He was preceded in death by his parents; one grandson: Matthew Oilar and sister: Louise Rash.
+He was preceded in death by his parents and a sister, Betty Jane Close.

 Clugston-Tibbitts Funeral Home in Macomb is in charge of arrangements.

 Carolyn Sue Rittenhouse age 82 of Colchester, passed away Sunday, March 19, 2017, at Memorial Medical Center in Springfield, with Melonie, Todd, Tyler, Marah and Tanner by her side.
 Sue was born April 29, 1934, in Vandalia, Missouri, to Clayton and Vivian Ashlock Daniels.